 The Orbi RBKE960 is a Quad-band solution — the first of its type on the market.
 As a result, the Orbi uses the 5GHz-2 band as its dedicated backhaul band in a wireless mesh configuration.
 You can’t pick any other band for this job.

-The ZenWiFi Pro ET12 is a new Tri-band router that supports the 160MHz channel width of both the 5GHz and 6Ghz bands.
+The ZenWiFi Pro ET12 is a new Tri-band router that supports the 160MHz channel width on both 5GHz and 6Ghz bands.
 As a result, it has no dedicated backhaul band.
 But even with signal loss, either of its 5GHz or 6GHz bands can deliver a 2400Mbps backhaul link.

-It is worth noting, though, that the 160MHz channel width on the 5GHz band is susceptible to DFS interference, so chances are you might need to use it in the 80MHz.
+It is worth noting that the 160MHz channel width on the 5GHz band is susceptible to DFS interference, so chances are you might need to use it in the 80MHz.
 In this case, when used as backhaul, the 5GHz link will be 1200Mbps after signal loss.

-ZenWiFi Pro ET12 vs Orbi RBKE960: Differences firmware and mobile apps
+ZenWiFi Pro ET12 vs Orbi RBKE960: Differences in firmware and mobile apps

 The firmware is where the Asus ZenWiFi Pro ET12 is decidedly better than the Netgear Orbi RBKE960.

-For one, the Asus has a robust web interface with many free features, including QoS, AiProtection, Parental Controls, and so on.
-You can also use the Asus Router app to manage most if not all of these features and settings.
+For one, the Asus has a robust web interface with many free features, including QoS, AiProtection, Parental Controls, etc. You can also use the Asus Router app to manage most, if not all, of these features and settings.

 Most importantly, neither the app nor the web interface requires a login account with Asus.
-For remote access, you can use the router built-in Dynamic DNS, which, by the way, includes a free SSL certificate which will help avoid the dreadful security/privacy message when you log in remotely.
+For remote access, you can use the router’s built-in Dynamic DNS, which includes a free SSL certificate that will help avoid the dreadful security/privacy message when you log in remotely.